The-Captain-William/The-Captain-William/README.md

 Of course, that was way beyond the scope of a beginner.
 I did discover, however, that I could open certain files with a text editor, and amongst the spaces, brackets, and equals signs I would later learn was known as <i>syntax</i> I would find integers or Boolean values, that if I edited, would have an effect on gameplay when I ran the game again.

-In my teenage years I began to make mods for video games.
-I would develop new game maps, textures, and learned how to modify code with a simple text editor and no formal training on syntax.
-I managed to create some interesting mods for several games, however I never thought to become a programmer.
+In my teenage years, I began to make mods for video games.
+I would develop new game maps, and textures, and learn how to modify code with a simple text editor and no formal training on syntax.
+I managed to create some interesting mods for several games, however, I never thought to become a programmer.

 ### Overcoming financial struggles by God's grace and supporting my parents
 ---
-Due to severe financial family struggles, I started working straight out of high school.
+Due to the severe financial struggles my family had, I started working straight out of high school.
 Some shifts would be grueling 12-, 14-, or 16-hour shifts back-to-back at various locations.
 Restaurants, retail outlets.
 Essentially whatever employment I could garner to help provide for myself and my parents.

 ### Working as a Lead Technician and my original plan: become a healthcare worker
 ---
-I finally attended college in 2018 with an intention of pursuing a healthcare career as a pharmacist.
+I attended college in 2018 with the intention of pursuing a healthcare career as a pharmacist.

 I always did well in my classes, and by the time I gained my associates I also gained my Pharmacy Technician License, and I was promoted to Lead Pharmacy Technician in the community pharmacy where I work.

-### An A student changes his educational tradjectory
+### An A student changes his educational trajectory
 ---
 I put off my bachelor's temporarily to work extra hours during the Covid 19 Pandemic, serving at both my home pharmacy and other pharmacies in the NYC Queens district.

 This also gave me some time to think about what I really wanted to do.
-I learned that I enjoy engineering and mathematics much more than healthcare related topics.
+I learned that I enjoy engineering and mathematics much more than healthcare-related topics (I studied Calculus 1, 2, and 3 in college, as well as calculus-based physics, and studied discrete mathematics in my own time).
 I also knew that I wanted to solve problems at large and provide as much value as possible.
-As a single individual I can only serve so many people.
+As a single individual, I can only serve so many people.

-### Deciding to become an Engineer, and my acceptance at Per Scholas
+### Decided to become an Engineer and my acceptance at Per Scholas
 ---
 I went back to college to take advanced mathematics courses and physics courses.
 I began to consider my options as an Engineer.
 I also began to learn programming on my own.
-I was invited to come study  Electrical Engineering at Grove School of Engineering in NYC, but opted to study Software Engineering at Western Governors University instead.
+I was invited to come to study  Electrical Engineering at Grove School of Engineering in NYC but opted to study Software Engineering at Western Governors University instead.

 I was also fortunate enough to be awarded the opportunity to study Data Engineering with Per Scholas.